CLSherrod/clsherrod.github.io/_posts/2011-09-21-work-the-system.md

 ---
-title: "Work the System: The Simple Mechanics of Making More and Working Less"
+title: "Work the System - The Simple Mechanics of Making More and Working Less"
 date: 2021-09-21
 last_updated: 2024-08-11
 categories: